Guidelines for Clinicians

 Telemedicine Training (30 min Taleo training module, recommended for telehealth specifics related to patient encounters, consents, prescriptions, reimbursement charges, and billing)

-- Tip sheet for Sharing Telehealth Meeting ID With Family and Caregivers
+- Sharing Telehealth Meeting ID With Family and Caregivers

-- Tip sheet for Adding Students, Residents, and Fellows to Video Visits
+- Adding Students, Residents, and Fellows to Video Visits

 - Post-Telehealth Appointment Follow-Ups